diptichandegave/cypress-test-automation-example/README.md

 ## To execute the automation suite:

-- Clone this repo
+- Clone this repository
 - Install dependencies
 ```
 cd cypress-test-automation-example
 npm install
 ```
-- To run test suite (This will run test suite with default cypress browser Electron)
+- To run test suite (This will run test suite with default cypress browser Electron in headless mode)
 ```
 npx cypress run
 ```